-My name is Dr. Bridgette Duncombe (but everyone calls me Bridge) and I am the Director of Undergraduate Studies (DUGS).
-This is a job that encompasses both the operational and also the strategic management of the Department’s undergraduate programmes, so it is a big job that involves me working with a lot of people from academics, technicians, alumni, employers and current students to make sure our courses are the best preparation for your future employment.
+My name is Don Craig and I’m a Professor of Organic Chemistry and Director of Undergraduate Studies.
+The DUGS role encompasses both operational and strategic management of the Department’s undergraduate programmes, so it’s a substantive job that involves working with a wide variety of people including fellow academics, administrative staff, technicians, alumni, employers and of course our current students to make sure Imperial Chemistry courses are both challenging, stimulating and enjoyable and provide the best preparation for both further study and future employment.

 Student Experience Officer

 As the Student Experience Officer I am here to ensure you enjoy every aspect of your course and receive support if required.
 I am responsible for the development and delivery of all aspects of the pastoral structure and care given to our undergraduate students in the department.
 I act as a point of primary pastoral care for students and can give you advice on how to access support if required.
 I also oversee the academic support structure for our undergraduates and work closely with the DUGS to aid with strategic planning for teaching.
 I am available at any point for a chat or to help with any worries you may have regarding your wellbeing or for academic issues.
 My door is always open so please do come and introduce yourself.